Discover the benefits of RACV solar in your home today

 The first step is being prepared – and then knowing what to do during and after a power cut.

-Blackouts can be widespread – as experienced by 200,000 Victorian households during a heatwave that overloaded the system in January this year – but they can hit anywhere at any time.
+Blackouts can be widespread – as experienced by 200,000 Victorian households during a heatwave that overloaded the system in January 2019 – but they can hit anywhere at any time.

 Severe weather such as storms, high winds, lightning, floods and heatwaves are often to blame, especially if wild weather causes trees to fall across powerlines.